 - Mental confusion

 Doctors typically take precautions to keep people from developing an opioid addiction.
 For example, they may limit the number of refills that they give patients.
 However, some people develop an addiction anyway, and soon they are running out of pills before it is time for a refill.
 This can lead to drug-seeking behavior, such as borrowing or stealing pills from friends and relatives to tide them over until they can refill.

-When doctors refuse to refill prescriptions, people who want more may engage in “doctor shopping.”
+When doctors refuse to refill prescriptions, those struggling with an opioid addiction may engage in “doctor shopping.”
 They visit new doctors until they find one who will refill their prescription.
 This practice continues until they exhaust all of the doctors in their area.
 From there, they usually move on to illegal street drugs such as heroin, which is also an opiate.

 Opioid Withdrawal Symptoms

 Addiction is hard to overcome.
-One reason for this difficulty is the unpleasant withdrawal symptoms that people feel when they attempt to stop taking the drug.
+One reason for this difficulty is the unpleasant withdrawal symptoms that people experience when they stop taking the drug.
 While withdrawal symptoms make it hard to quit, addiction is also a disease.
 Rather than something that people can control, addiction controls them.

-Some common opiate withdrawal symptoms include vomiting, sweats, chills and anxiety.
 The severity of these symptoms varies depending on numerous factors.
-For example, the longer that people take opiates, the more intense their withdrawal symptoms will be.
+For example, the longer that people take opioids, the more intense their withdrawal symptoms will be.

-Also, some opioids spawn worse withdrawal symptoms.
-For example, heroin often has more serious withdrawal symptoms than prescription pain pills.
-The reason is because heroin is an illegal street drug with no quality control.
-Heroin makers usually lace it with other drugs, including other forms of opioids, resulting in an overdose since the potency is greater than expected.
+In addition, some opioids spawn worse withdrawal symptoms.
+For example, heroin often has more severe withdrawal symptoms than prescription pain pills.
+This is because heroin is an illegal street drug with no quality control.
+Heroin makers often lace it with other drugs, including other forms of opioids, resulting in an overdose since the potency is greater than expected.